Click on the Main Categories above to start your adventure.

 relaxation, suggestions including breathing, visual imagery and verbal

 suggestions linking these images to increased mental control.
-Hypnotherapy does
+Hypnotherapy

-treat performance anxiety to truly evaluate its usefulness.
+normally used to treat performance anxiety to truly evaluate its usefulness.

 Alexander